infinum/frontend-handbook/React Native/Navigation.md

 #### 1.2 STACKS
 All navigation stacks should be wrapped as functional components inside `navigation/stacks`.
 For example, most common application structure consits of authentication (*login*, *register*) and main (*home*, etc..) workflow.
 In React Navigation terms this means that you should split your navigation stacks between those 2 flows: `AuthenticationStack` and `HomeStack`.
-Even though, we could use only one stack with all screens, this is a bad practise in mobile development and makes app harder to maintain as your application grows.
+Even though, we could use only one stack with all screens, this is a bad practise in mobile development and makes the app harder to maintain as your application grows.

 ```javascript